A ploy to make people excited about improving their oral hygiene?

 - Sonic toothbrushes can do as many as 40,000 strokes per minute

 That’s getting a lot more done in very little time!
 You’re less likely to leave behind harmful bacteria when you use an electric toothbrush.

 One study found a 21% reduction in plaque after only 3 months of electric toothbrush use.

 Electric toothbrushes with a couple bells and whistles can indeed improve cooperation with your kids at bedtime.
 Some children are more inclined towards caring for their teeth when they have a fancy brush to use.
 Children’s electric toothbrushes often come with special lights, beeps, indicators, timers, songs, and colorful designs – and are more affordable than you might think.
 They even come with interchangeable heads, meaning family members can share a unit.

 Give Your Hands a Break

 Do you suffer from arthritis or other condition that limits hand movement?
 Do you scrub too hard, causing your gums to recede?
 An electric toothbrush takes care of the fine details, so all you need to do is hold it in place.
 You’ll have the peace of mind that your teeth are still getting cleaner than they would with a manual brush, and with less work.

 Get Personalized Advice from the Best Dentist in Centennial, Dr. Kathleen Young

 A powered toothbrush actually may not be ideal for every individual.
 Some people find that they prefer the feel of a manual toothbrush.
-To learn more about how an electric toothbrush may meet your needs, schedule an exam with Dr. Kathleen Young at Young Family and Cosmetic Dentistry.
+To find out if your brushing habits are effective and to see if you are using the right kind of toothbrush for your teeth, give us a call to schedule a cleaning with Dr. Kathleen Young at Young Family and Cosmetic Dentistry.